janhq/jan/docs/docs/guides/internal.md

 sudo make -C docker run
 ```

-Once in the container, TensorRT-LLM can be built from source using:
+Once in the container, TensorRT-LLM can be built from the source using the following:

 3. **Build:**
 ```bash